www.kevinrdshepherd.info

 The accusations of the Foundation official in charge were based on new age beliefs about “energies.”
 The “energies” of dissidents were depicted as hopelessly negative.
 The criteria for indictment were preposterous.
 Hills backed down and remained silent, being in fear of management disapproval.

 This event involved the unrelenting stigma of a distressed woman who had years earlier been victimised by Eric Franciscus for daring to speak out about the injustice perpetrated against my mother.
 The revealing event of Jan.
-1999 has been described in a published book (Shepherd, Pointed Observations, 2005, pp. 183-9) and on a website.
-Go to article 13 section 22 of www.kevinrdshepherd.net.
-The overall title of that lengthy article is Findhorn Foundation Commercial Mysticism (2008).
+1999 has been described in a published book (Shepherd, Pointed Observations, 2005, pp. 183-9) and on a website (Reconciliation Mockery).

 In addition to the correspondence file and 1994 tape recording, there are also related documents, published books, and website materials.
 The Findhorn Foundation have customarily ignored this corpus, and have instead preferred to adopt an evasive policy for nearly twenty years.
 At the end of the 1990s, my mother’s health suffered because of Foundation hostility, and she moved south from Forres to Dorset.

-In 2001 she was misled by a telephone conversation with Foundation staff to believe that all would be well if she visited them once more.
-Despite warnings from others, she was prepared to believe this message, only to find upon arrival that there was no goodwill but instead continuing hostility and indifference.
-She became ill and returned home after a week.
-(Shepherd, Pointed Observations, 2005, pp. 180ff.)
+In 2001, she was misled by a telephone conversation with Foundation staff to believe that all would be well if she visited them once more.
+Despite warnings from others, she was prepared to believe this message, only to find upon arrival that there was no goodwill, instead continuing hostility and indifference.
+She became ill and returned home after a week (Shepherd, Pointed Observations, 2005, pp. 180ff).

 Her efforts at reconciliation were further rewarded by what has been viewed as a diabolical gesture of the Foundation management in 2002.
 That year they chose to mount an internet endorsement of a very hostile report by one of their zealous supporters, namely Bill Metcalf.
-The Castro book was declared by Metcalf to be unworthy of review, and my mother was denigrated as a troublemaker and also mistakenly described as an “ex-housemate.”
-This libel was never corrected, and the misapprehension has furthermore been appropriated by an extremist sectarian [Gerald Joe Moreno] in America connected with the controversial guru Sathya Sai Baba.
+The Castro book was declared by Metcalf to be unworthy of review.
+My mother was denigrated as a troublemaker and also mistakenly described as an “ex-housemate.”
+This libel was never corrected.
+The misapprehension has furthermore been appropriated by an extremist sectarian [Gerald Joe Moreno] in America connected with the controversial guru Sathya Sai Baba.
 The Findhorn Foundation are responsible for serious misrepresentations, and have complicated their position to an appreciable extent.

 Furthermore, Jespersen gives the impression that 2004 was the endpoint in these matters, whereas in fact they commenced in 2006.
 Her brief and erroneous five line account of those occurrences can, to say the least, be strongly faulted.
 She does not refer to any documents, and gives the impression that “others may have chosen not to respond after an initial assessment of the situation.”
 The truth may eventually win over the misrepresentation.
 Amongst the documents I composed in 2006 were the following: